metocean/api-conventions/README.md

 time=--2008-05-11T15:30:00Z
 ```

+As stated above, all intervals include the endpoints, so in this case {start} <= time <= {end}.
+So if available, data for both the start and end time should be returned.
-Note that since all intervals include the endpoints (as stated above), concatenating adjacent time ranges from separate queries may lead to duplicate time stamps.
+Concatenating adjacent time ranges from separate queries may therefore lead to duplicate time stamps.

 ## Time interpolation